 - Resolve requests quickly: remember that your staff must also be prepared on all aspects that involve your structure, therefore general information, technical aspects, changes in schedules and specifications on certain services.

-- Understanding: try to understand exactly the needs of your patients, organize data such as average response speed, average waiting time to determine where to improve and create more engagement.
+- Understanding: try to understand your patients’ needs and collect data on things like average response speed and average waiting time to see where you can improve and create more engagement.

 Ask for feedback

 The last – and perhaps the most important – strategy to build customer loyalty is to listen.
 Manage patient feedback to gain an understanding of how they feel about your healthcare organization on an individual or group level.